wmhilton-stoplight/platform-docs/docs/3.-design/a.overview.md

 #### Put Consumers First

 Getting started with implementation tends to couple your solution with the technology.
-Designing your API first ensures your solutions are technology agnostic and built with just the consumer in mind.
+Designing your API first ensures your solutions are technology agnostic and built with a greater number of consumers in mind.

 #### Ensure Consistency